 - (1) This clause applies to a Patagonian toothfish taken from New Zealand fisheries waters. - (2) A commercial fisher may return a Patagonian toothfish to the waters from which it was taken if: - a) it is likely to survive on return; and - b) the return takes place as soon as practicable after it is taken; and - c) in the case of a trawl-caught Patagonian toothfish, it is released only in the presence of an observer.

-13.3 Southern bluefin tuna may be returned or abandoned
+13.3 Swordfish may be returned or abandoned

-(1) This clause applies to a southern bluefin tuna taken from New Zealand fisheries waters and all waters outside the outer boundary of the exclusive economic zone.
+(1) This clause applies to a swordfish taken from New Zealand fisheries waters that has a lower jaw to fork length of less than 1.25 metres.